-Leafleting is a common and cost-effective method of vegan and vegetarian outreach.
-Various organizations, including both of our top charities, provide veg advocacy literature or send teams to distribute that literature on sidewalks and college campuses.
-Individuals can also easily obtain leaflets to distribute on their own and it takes only a small time commitment to do so, making leafleting alone or with a group a promising intervention.
+Leafleting is a common method of vegan and vegetarian outreach.
+Various organizations, including our top charities, provide veg advocacy literature or send teams to distribute that literature on sidewalks and college campuses.
+Individuals can also easily obtain leaflets to distribute on their own and it takes only a small time commitment to do so, making leafleting alone or with a group a promising volunteering opportunity.

 - How Leafleting Works